hubertwojcik/sketch-app/README.md

 ![Live Project Screenshot](link-to-your-screenshot.png)

-This app was an exciting journey into the world of mobile graphics and state management in React Native.
+This app was an exciting journey into the world of mobile animations and state management in React Native.
 Key learnings include:

 -   Enhancing proficiency in React Native and animations.
 -   Deepening understanding of Zustand for state management.